Updated April 21, 2023

-Daydreaming can steal away lot of your time.
-But many people use daydreaming constructively like meditation to realize their wants and needs.
+Daydreaming can steal away a lot of your time.
+But many people constructively daydream like meditation to realize their wants and needs.

 #15.
 Treat yourself good

-You may never realize the joy of appreciating, loving and forgiving yourself.
-We all seek love and appreciation, and that is not just from outside world, but from within us as well.
-People who really love and respect themselves are not much bothered about what others think about them.
+You may never realize the joy of appreciating, loving, and forgiving yourself.
+We all seek love and appreciation, which is not just from the outside world but from within us.
+People who love and respect themselves are not bothered much about what others think.

-Treat yourself with respect love and care.
-Forgive your past procrastinating behaviour, and reward any change you see within yourself.
-Unless you move past crying over the past, there is no smiles for you in your future as well.
+Treat yourself with respect, love, and care.
+Forgive your past procrastinating behavior, and reward any change you see within yourself.
+Unless you move past crying over the past, there are no smiles for you in your future.

 #16.
 Be your critic

-Loving yourself does not mean that you take a biased stand and defend your shortcomings.
+Loving yourself does not mean taking a biased stand and defending your shortcomings.
 At times you need to be your own critic as well.
 You have to evaluate yourself and your performance without being prejudiced.
-Only when you become aware of the shortcomings that you can find a remedy for it.
+Only when you become aware of the shortcomings can you find a remedy for them?

-Check out what prompts you to procrastinate important work?
-It is the idiot box?
+Check out what prompts you to procrastinate important work.
+Is it the idiot box?
 Friends?
 Online gaming?
 Internet surfing?
-Do not try to defend yourself by justifying the action that is causing you to procrastinate important tasks on hand.
+Do not try to defend yourself by justifying the action causing you to procrastinate important tasks.
 Try to overcome the temptation to waste away your precious minutes.

 Time to stop reading how to push past procrastination and get back to work!
 Now!